 We provide no-cost access to the unaccompanied Standards published annually in our Red Book.
 Select the Standard or Interpretation you wish to view here.

-To access the Standards together with their accompanying documents, such as Illustrative Examples and Bases for Conclusions, requires a subscription to eIFRS; click here for details.
+To access the Standards together with their accompanying documents, such as Illustrative Examples and Bases for Conclusions, requires a subscription.

-A short summary of each of our issued Standards is available on the website.
-Select the Standard you wish to view here.
+A short summary of each of our issued Standards is available on this website.

 For our more recently issued Standards we have also produced a Project Summary or Project Summary and Feedback Statement.
 These can be found under Education materials on the Applying the Standards section of our website.
 Select the relevant Standard here, eg IFRS 16 Leases, then select Education Materials.

 Educational material published during the lifecycle of a project includes project overviews, snapshots, webinars and other supporting material; these materials can be found in the relevant Project section of the website (new or archive) and include summaries of consultation documents such as Discussion Papers and Exposure Drafts.
 To select the relevant project, click here.